Copystrike/react-native-big-calendar/CONTRIBUTING.md

 ## Release

-@acro5piano will create a relase on GitHub.
+@acro5piano will create a release on GitHub.

 - Edit `package.json` and bump version
 - Add summary to `Changelog.md`
-- Create a pull request to `master`
+- Create a pull request to `main`
 - Merge it
 - Create a new release on GitHub, which triggers `npm publish`